-4.1 Transparency
+4.1 Planning with Certainty

-Transparency means the openness, accessibility, and accountability of municipal decision-making, policies, and operations.
+Planning with certainty means that municipal decision-making is consistent, transparent, and aligned with statutory plans and policy frameworks.
 It means that residents, businesses, and other affected groups can clearly see how decisions are made, understand the rationale behind them, and easily access relevant information.

 Since amalgamation, the Town has recognized the need to increase transparency in governance and share the "why" behind decisions.
 This starts with the framework of this MDP, which includes a purpose statement to support each policy and is further distilled into everyday practice.
+Through this approach, planning becomes not only more understandable, but more reliable and accountable in day-to-day implementation.

-Transparency Core Values
+Planning with Certainty Core Values